 Benefits for Veterans’ Widows and Widowers

-The surviving spouse of a veteran may also be entitled to a veteran’s pension if he or she was married to the veteran at the time of their death.
-To qualify, the veteran must have met all of the service criteria, and the couple must have been married at least one year.
+The surviving veteran's spouse may also be entitled to a veteran’s pension if he or she was married to the veteran at the time of their death.
+To qualify, the veteran must have met all of the service criteria, and the couple must have been married for at least one year.
 There is no age restriction for the surviving spouse.

 The benefit amount will be based on the surviving spouse’s income.
-It’s also important to note that if the surviving spouse has divorced the veteran, or remarries after the death of the veteran, they are no longer eligible for this benefit.
+It’s also important to note that if the surviving spouse has divorced the veteran, or remarries after the veteran's death, they are no longer eligible for this benefit.

 If you have questions about veterans’ benefits and your eligibility, contact the US Department of Veterans Affairs.